 The normal maximum amount that can be applied for will be £2,500.
 On the PT application form, we require a breakdown of how the requested funds will be used.
 There is no cap on the number of applications that can be submitted by a pathway although a high-quality threshold will be applied to all requests.
 For events that actively involve more than one pathway in the planning and delivery of the event, aim to attract students from a range of disciplines, and include more than 30 students attending from the SGSSS, the maximum funding limit has been raised to £3,500.

 We will only accept PTF applications where the event is due to run more than 2 months after the proposal submission date.

 Please carefully review the guidance provided and upload complete application forms via GradHub.

 The Student-Led Training Fund is a new SGSSS initiative.

 As well as allowing students to lead on deciding what events they would most value, student-organisers will gain leadership & management skills.
 As there is a full calendar of training opportunities, this fund is expected to be used to host invited speakers/develop Masterclass training.
 However, students’ ideas beyond this are welcomed.

-Student(s) are expected to lead on the applications, but a signature from your Dean of Graduate Studies is also required, to ensure you have institutional support.
+Student(s) are expected to lead on the applications, but support from your Dean of Graduate Studies is also required, to ensure you have backing from your institution.

-This competition will be launched in October 2018 (deadlines to be finalised), with events able to happen between November 2019-July 2019 (inclusive).
+The next call will be launched on 4 April 2019, with events able to happen between July 2019-July 2020 (inclusive).
 Applications can be made via GradHub.